 Two minute update

-Why now?
+Why does it matter?
 Ensure you are aware of the latest developments.